zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- When you are at the root directory `~/` and would like to remove the group, `grp-001`,
+- When you are at the root directory `~/` and would like to remove the group with the GroupId `grp-001`,
     - `rm grp-001` will remove `grp-001`.

 <box type="tip">

-When you are at the root directory `~/` and would like to remove the student with the StudentId, `0123Y`, in `~/grp-001`,
+When you are at the root directory `~/` and would like to remove the student with the StudentId `0123Y`, in `~/grp-001`,
 - You could use the command `rm ~/grp-001/0123Y` to save yourself the hassle of having to change directory!